Stone

 I fill the well with energy images of the Tshuan royal family, Keela and her father.

-They are safe and whole.
+They are all safe and whole.

 My heart speeds up as I think of Balshown.